websauna/websauna/docs/source/glossary.rst

     ACID
         In computer science, ACID (Atomicity, Consistency, Isolation, Durability) is a set of properties that guarantee that database transactions are processed reliably. `More info <https://en.wikipedia.org/wiki/ACID>`__.

+    admin
+        The admin section of a Websauna site.
+Logged in users with admin privileges can go to this section and see and edit all the site data. :doc:`Read Websauna admin documentation <../narrative/modelling/admin>`_.

     Alembic
        A migration script tool for :term:`SQLAlchemy`. `More info <http://alembic.readthedocs.org/>`__.